 Humanitarian Financing - Overview

 OCHA’s management of pooled funds allows for faster response to humanitarian needs.
-The appeals ensure coordination of humanitarian action, while the tracking of funding facilitates transparency in how humanitarian funding is provided.
-OCHA works with Member States and the private sector to mobilize funds for the pooled funds and humanitarian appeals.
+Humanitarian Response Plans (HRPs) ensure coordination of humanitarian action, while the tracking of funding facilitates transparency in how humanitarian funding is provided.
+OCHA works with member states and the private sector to mobilize funds for the pooled funds.